 The WDB oversees the One-Stop Career Center System (JobLink), which is the delivery mechanism for comprehensive services for workforce investment system customers.
 Through planning, data collection and continuous improvement of programs and services, the WDB seeks to maximize the efficiency of the local labor market, surpass customers' expectations and exceed federally required and state determined performance standards.
 The mission of the Workforce Development Board is to develop and utilize effective leadership and partnerships among business, labor, government, social services, local education agencies and other communities of interest to create and support one efficient, customercentered and market-driven workforce development system.
 The mission is also to ensure a system of high quality customer service and information that supports the following concepts:

-- The ability of all citizens to obtain employment that provides a livable wage - The development of a qualified, competent and globally competitive workforce in the quad-county area - The efficient allocation of scarce and idle resources - A sustained economic growth and development over time in Chatham, Lee, Harnett, and Sampson counties
+• The ability of all citizens to obtain employment that provides a livable wage

+• The development of a qualified, competent and globally competitive workforce in the quad-county area time in Chatham, Lee, Harnett, and Sampson counties